 What Are the Best Flooring Products for Surgery Rooms?

 Not every square foot of a hospital is created equal, and nowhere is that truer than in the OR.
 Surgery room flooring isn’t a spec decision you make based on aesthetics or budget alone.
 It’s one of the few places where the floor you choose is directly tied to patient outcomes, regulatory compliance, and operational continuity.
 We’ve worked on surgical suites at facilities like Mount Sinai Morningside, Newark Beth Israel Medical Center, and Westchester Medical Center, and the same questions come up every time.
-Let’s walk through what you actually need to know.
+Let’s walk through what you actually need to know about operating room flooring.

 Why Does Surgery Room Flooring Have To Meet Such Strict Standards?